asathoor/twentytwenty/README.md

 # Per's Commented version for Multimedia Students

+Most of WordPress themes follow a file naming convention.
+Knowing what a file does is important if you edit a theme.
+All themes will at least have these files:

+* style.css
+* functions.php
+* index.php

+If you want to, it is possible to create a theme with just three files.

-I have forked the theme, but it is shipped with WordPress.
-This fork is meant as a reference for child theme development.
+I have forked the theme from Github.
+Hence this fork is a *reference* for frontend developers.

 ## The files